kburnik/php_codebase/README.md

 ## TODO

+Removing a required dependency does not break the build if it was somehow previously built.

 Check that dependencies are actually used, i.e. need a build cleaner.

 Devise a way to automatically add dependencies based on PHP use statements.